sandervonk/CALclock/FULL_INSTALL.md

 ### Connect

 > :warning: **THIS PROJECT IS OFFERED AS IS.
 IF YOU USE IT YOU ASSUME ALL RISKS.
-NO WARRENTIES.**
+NO WARRANTIES.**

 Connect the 5 Volt adapter to the ESP32 and LED strip.